gsoules/MkDocs/digital-archive/docs/relationships/relationship-types.md

 ### Add, edit, or remove a relationship type

-To add a new relationship type, click the **_Add Relationship Type_** button located at the bottom of the the page (not shown in the screenshot above).
+To add a new relationship type, click the **_Add Relationship Type_** button located at the bottom of the **_Edit Relationship Types_** page (the button is not shown in the screenshot above).
 To edit an existing relationship type, click the arrow icon to the far right of the type.
 This opens a panel that lets you make changes.
 If the relationship type is not in use, a **_Remove_** button will appear in the panel.
 You can only remove a relationship type that is not in use.

 ## Editing a relationship type